SiddharthSaravanan/SiddharthSaravanan.github.io/_portfolio/portfolio-2.md

 title: "Composition and Rendering of Bharatanatyam Performance in Augmented Reality"
 collection: projects
 permalink: /projects/BharatnatyamAR
-excerpt: 'This work is about using Blender\'s Python API to create dance animations from a list of vectors'
+excerpt: 'This work is about using Blenders Python API to create dance animations from a list of vectors'
 ---

 {% include base_path %}